FULL CIRCLE LAB

 - Rights to Adaptation if necessary.

-For Documentary & First Cut Labs, the film’s producer, director, and editor must attend the whole duration of the Editing Lab.
+For First Cut Lab, the film’s producer, director, and editor must attend the whole duration of the Editing Lab.

 Applicants must submit the following:

 - A minimum of 30 minutes of scenes from the film subtitled in English.

 Scenes can be separate and can be in rough cut.

 - Director’s & producer’s statements (Up to 2 pages)

 - Producer’s filmography (1 page) & Production company profile (1 page).

 From Babae At Baril (Full Circle Lab 2019)